Canon T6s vs Nikon D5600

 |17.||Nikon D5200||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T6s has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6s and D5600 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Nikon D5600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6s and the Nikon D5600?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.